fatih/vim-go-tutorial/README.md

 overview of all type and function declarations, and also jump to them.

 Let's continue with a question.
 What if you just want to move to the next or previous function?
-If you current funtion body is long, you'll probably will not see the function names.
+If you current function body is long, you'll probably will not see the function names.
 Or maybe there are other declarations between the current and other functions.

 Vim already has motion operators like `w` for words or `b` for backwards words.
 But what if we could motions for Go ast?
 For example for function declarations?

-vim-go provides(ovverides) two motion objects to move between functions.
+vim-go provides(overrides) two motion objects to move between functions.
 These
 are: